marwiss/Kontroll/README.md

 - a proxy server
 - to set up your proxy server to use HTTPS
 - Docker
-- to edit your .env file
+- to edit your .env file with values specific for your server and API
 - to create secrets and put them in the /secrets folder

 # License